Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

-What is cataract?
+What is a cataract?

 Common symptoms of cataracts:

-• blurred or "foggy" vision
+• blurry or "foggy" vision

 • difficulty seeing at night